Robert Best, Infotech

 20191101

-Phishing emails are a social engineering tactic that preys on human behaviour.
-They are designed to trick the reader into taking an action the sender wants.
-That could be clicking a malicious link or sending sensitive information.
+Phishing emails are a social engineering tactic that preys on human behaviour and works on deceiving the reader and tricking them into receiving sensitive information.
+This is usually carried out by clicking a malicious link or sending sensitive information.

 So how do you spot a phishing email?